Although partnering with a payroll provider is more practical, it is possible to complete your company's payroll on your own.

-Take each employee's gross pay and subtract their deductions from this amount.
-What's leftover is the employee's net pay, or take home pay.
-This is what you'll have to pay out to each employee via direct deposit or paper check, depending on what your workers prefer and what you can provide.
-The deductions you'll have to hold and pay with your payroll taxes each month or quarter, depending on the schedule you establish.
+Subtract each employee's deductions from their gross pay.
+The amount left over is the employee's net pay, or take-home pay.
+This is the amount you'll pay each employee.
+You'll have to hold the deductions and pay them with your payroll taxes each month or quarter, depending on the schedule you establish.

-Once you've established each employee's net pay, you can pay out your workers on their scheduled payday.
+Once you've established each employee's net pay, you can pay them on their scheduled payday.
 Here are some examples of ways to pay your employees:

-Step 7: Keep payroll records and adjust to mistakes
+Step 7: Keep payroll records, and make any necessary corrections.

-Keep in mind that you have to file your business's taxes on a quarterly and annual basis.
-It's important to consult with an accountant to understand how your payroll taxes fit into this aspect of your operations.
-It's also important to remember that you'll have to report any new hires you make.
-Working with a payroll solution or an accountant means that this usually isn't your responsibility.
+Keep in mind that you have to file your business's taxes quarterly and annually.
+It's important to consult an accountant to ensure you understand how your payroll taxes fit into this aspect of your operations.
+You'll also have to report any new hires to the IRS.
+When you work with a payroll solution or an accountant, this usually isn't your responsibility.

-Processing payroll manually can be difficult, so these resources can help provide additional support as you start your payroll operations.
+These resources provide additional support as you start your payroll operations: